Fantasia Fair Today

 In these early days, registration to the Fair included not just workshops and night events, but also accommodations.
 Most Fairgoers stayed at the old Crown & Anchor, where all-night pajama parties were common.
 Many of the workshops were pay-as-you-go, meaning Fairgoers would be charged an additional ten or twenty dollars.

-By the mid-1980s, the Fair was attracting more and more people–some coming from as far away as South America, Australia, and Europe.
+By the mid-1980s, the Fair was attracting more and more people–some coming from as far away as South America, Australia, and Europe (here’s a partial list: Canada, England, Germany, Sweden, Belgium, Hawaii, Japan, Indonesia, Uganda, Mexico, and Venezuela).
 The focus of workshops was changing from topics like scarf tying and wig styling to personal development and activism.
 Now, with a combination of educational seminars and workshops and social events such as banquets, the FanFair Fashion Show, the Fantasy Ball, and the Fantasia Fair Follies, the Fair had become more than a vacation and more than a conference.

-In the mid-1990s Fantasia Fair looked and operated much like it does today.
+In the mid-1990s Fantasia Fair looked and operated much as it does today.
 The duration was reduced from ten days to seven, the Fantasy Ball was removed from the schedule, and the Town and Gown Supper was renamed The Diversity Dinner.
 The Fair was no longer considered an event for crossdressers, but an event for transgender people of all types.
-We updated the Participant Guide and other publications to reflect the presence of transmasculine attendees.
+We updated the Participant’s Guide and other publications to reflect the presence of transmasculine and nonbinary attendees.
 Workshops addressed emerging issues ranging from facial feminization surgery to political actions to that new thing called the internet.
-At he turn of the century, six keynotes would be added to the schedule–and all six were free to anyone–registered or not–who wanted to attend.
+At the turn of the century, six keynotes would be added to the schedule–and all six were free to anyone–registered or not–who wanted to attend.

 In some ways, the character of the Fair has changed little over the years—there is still the same warmth and camaraderie.
-In other ways, it has blossomed into something larger than was originally envisioned.
+In other ways, it has blossomed into something larger and more important than was originally envisioned.